Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 - Florida's games this year have gone over the point total two times in eight opportunities (25%).

-- Florida is 3-3 against the spread and 4-2 overall in games when it scores more than 24.5 points.
+- When Florida scores more than 24.5 points, it is 3-3 against the spread and 4-2 overall.

-- When Florida amasses more than 345.5 yards, the team is 3-5 against the spread and 4-4 overall.
+- In games that Florida picks up more than 345.5 yards, the team is 3-5 against the spread and 4-4 overall.

-- The Gators have turned the ball over 16 times this season, one fewer than the Gamecocks have forced (17).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.